 Animal Assisted Therapy I also offer outdoor counselling and animal/equine assisted therapy at a base near Crosskeys.
 Please look at my website or email/call me for more details.

-As a registered member of the British Association of Counselling and Psychotherapy, I am bound by their Code of Ethics and aspire to the highest standard of practice.
+As an accredited member of the British Association of Counselling and Psychotherapy, I am bound by their Code of Ethics and aspire to the highest standard of practice.
 I hold professional indemnity insurance and I have a current enhanced Disclosure and Barring Service Certificate (Adults and Children).

 Training, qualifications & experience

 - Diploma in Therapeutic Counselling

 - Eye Movement Desensitisation & Reprocessing (EMDR) Therapy

 - Certified psychotherapist in Equine Facilitated Therapy

 - Diploma in Inter-personal Mediation

 - Certified practitioner in Neuro-Linguistic Programming

 I am an accredited member of the British Association for Counselling and Psychotherapy (BACP), which is an enhanced level of membership and means that I have achieved a high standard of knowledge, experience and development as required by the BACP.